ozkilim/biological_community_detection/README.md

 ##### A 'connectome' is a specific, cell-to-cell mapping of axonal tracts between neurons, created from cellular data like electron microscopy.

 ### C elegans are of huge interest to the feild of bioinformatics as they provide a link between nervous system connectivity and machanical movement.
 This was demonstrated https://www.youtube.com/watch?v=YWQnzylhgHc where the connectome was combined with "muscle" movements of the worm with some simple algorithms> these were translated into a robot.

 ![image info](figures/c-elegans-fig01-20190308092545.jpg)

+### Below shows the connectome of a c eligan projected onto the body of the worm.
 ![image info](figures/medium.png)

 Eeach node holds some metadata in the form of: